The Farrell-Jones Conjecture for cocompact lattices in virtually connected Lie groups: Cocompact lattices in virtually connected Lie groups

 Since $\pi^G(\overline{H}) \subseteq \im(\phi)$, we can define an $\overline{H}$-action on $E$ by requiring that $\overline{h} \in \overline{H}$ acts on $E_H$ by the standard $D_{\infty}$-action for the element $d \in D_{\infty}$ which is uniquely determined by $\phi(d) = \pi^G(h)$.
 This $\overline{H}$- action is a cell preserving simplicial action and the map $f_H$ is $\overline{H}$-equivariant.
 Hence $f_H$ has all the desired properties.
 This finishes the proof of Lemma~\ref{lem:reduction_to_high_index}. \end{proof} Now we continue with the proof of Theorem~\ref{the:hyperelementary_induction}.
 We will show that the assumptions appearing in Lemma~\ref{lem:reduction_to_high_index} are satisfied.

-If the group $Q$ appearing in~\eqref{C_to_G_to_Q} is a $p$-group, then $G$ itself is hyperelementary and the claim is true for obvious reasons.
+If the group $Q$ appearing in~\eqref{C_to_G_to_Q} is a $p$-group, then $G$ itself is hyperelementary and the claim is true because $G \in \calf$.
 Hence we can assume in the sequel that we can fix two different primes $p$ and $q$ which divide the order of $Q$.

 Let $i$ be a given natural number.
 Let $\log_p(|Q|)$ the integer $n$ for which $|Q| = p^n \cdot m$ for some natural number $m$ prime to $p$ holds.
 Choose a natural number $r$ satisfying

 Our desired number $s$ will be